 In reality, ‘exercise’ is a broad umbrella term for various different types of physical activity; this can range from playing with toys, through to running around off the lead after a tennis ball, through to a gentle stroll around the local woods.
 Some breeds of puppy will require exercise that not only stimulates them physically, but does so mentally, too.

-For naturally intelligent breeds like German Shepherds, for example, you might want to consider a more interactive form of exercise, utilising puzzle toys like treat balls, different kinds of chews and games like fetch, rather than just a simple walk.
-This will help not only tire them out appropriately, but develop their mental capacity as well - the importance of which can’t be overstated!
+For naturally intelligent breeds like German Shepherds, for instance, you might want to consider a more interactive form of exercise, utilising puzzle toys like treat balls, different kinds of chews and games like fetch, rather than just a simple walk.
+This will help not only tire them out appropriately, but develop their mental capacity as well.

 With all those above factors in mind, there’s a rule of thumb which you can apply to help figure out how much exercise your puppy will require a day.
 Take your puppy’s age in months, and give them five minutes of exercise per that figure, then do that twice per day; a six-month old puppy, therefore, would require two thirty-minute stints of exercise.

+People think puppies are like dynamos when it comes to their endless energy.
+But can you over exercise a puppy?
+Yes, absolutely!
 If your pup seems to be at all struggling with the amount of exercise they’re getting, or seem permanently tired, then it might be worth just scaling things back a little bit.
-Typical signs that you’re over exercising your puppy include:

 As soon as you feel your puppy is getting more comfortable and familiar with going for daily walks, then you can start to introduce other dogs, whether that be going on walks with other doggy friends, or simply to the dog park where you’re more likely to bump into others.
 That way, you ensure your pup doesn’t miss out on that crucial socialisation stage.